POSTCARD FROM THE MOON

 During the course of the voyage out of the Northwest Passage, I have many opportunities to chat to both Charlie and his wife, Dorothy, but the discussion we have about his lunar-walk experience whilst standing on the surface of the desolate Beechey Island, is something that I'll never forget.

-Explorers, it appears, are special types of people.
+Explorers are special types of people.
 They have an ultimate goal, which must be achieved at all cost.
-Unlike Franklin's ill-fated voyage to find a route through The Northwest Passage, the explorers of Apollo 16, Charlie Duke, Ken Mattingly, and John Young, not only were able to explore an area of the moon no other person had visited, but successfully completed their mission and returned to earth safely.
+Unlike Franklin's ill-fated voyage to find a route through The Northwest Passage, the astronauts of Apollo 16; Charlie Duke, Ken Mattingly, and John Young not only were able to explore an area of the moon no other person had visited, but successfully completed their mission and returned to earth safely.
 Like Franklin and other explorers before them, their dedication to accept impossible challenges to explore places beyond the realm of the imaginations of ordinary people, they have been instrumental in changing our perception of our place on earth and in our solar system.